Road Tripping Western Australia, Part Two

 We were the only camper there and had the pick of where we wanted to park up.

 After finding a nice spot we walked over to the edge of the rock and climbed up its gently sloping side toward the top.

 We sat and watched as the sun sank in front of us, as the day ended and the stars began to shine brightly in the sky.

 It was a very dark and quiet spot that felt very isolated.

 Our Campsite At Burracoppin Rock

 Day Fifteen – Perth – Yanchep National Park – 206 Miles

-Today we were on our way back to Perth to see if we could collect our passports from the Chinese Embassy who hopefully had given us Chinese Visas for a trip there after Australia.
+Today we were on our way back to Perth to see if we could collect our passports from the Chinese Embassy, who hopefully had given us Chinese Visas for our trip there after Australia.